1a1a11a/libCacheSim/README.md

 But if you ever need to add a new trace type, please see `libCacheSim/traceReader/customizedReader/akamaiBin.h` for an example reader.

 #### Adding new eviction algorithms
-Adding eviction algorithm is easy.
-You can see `libCacheSim/cache/eviction/LRU.c` for an example.
+Adding eviction algorithm is easy, you can see (`libCacheSim/cache/eviction/LRU.c`)[libCacheSim/cache/eviction/LRU.c] for an example.
 Besides implementing the a new eviction algorithm in `libCacheSim/cache/eviction/myCache.c`, you also need to perform the following tasks.
-1. Add the `myCache_init()` function to `libCacheSim/include/libCacheSim/evictionAlgo.h`.
+1. Add the `myCache_init()` function to (`libCacheSim/include/libCacheSim/evictionAlgo.h`)[libCacheSim/include/libCacheSim/evictionAlgo.h].
-2. Add the mycache.c to `libCacheSim/cache/eviction/CMakeLists.txt` so that it can be compiled.
+2. Add the mycache.c to (`libCacheSim/cache/eviction/CMakeLists.txt`)[libCacheSim/cache/eviction/CMakeLists.txt] so that it can be compiled.
-3. Add the option to use mycache in `cachesim` in `libCacheSim/bin/cachesim/cli.c`.
+3. Add the option to use mycache in `cachesim` in (`libCacheSim/bin/cachesim/cli.c`)[libCacheSim/bin/cachesim/cli.c].
-4. If you are creating a pull request, you would also need to add a test in `test/test_evictionAlgo.c` and add the algorithm to this README.
+4. If you are creating a pull request, you would also need to add a test in (`test/test_evictionAlgo.c`)[test/test_evictionAlgo.c] and add the algorithm to this README.

 #### Adding new eviction algorithms in C++
 You can also write your eviction algorithm in C++ and use it in libCacheSim.
 You can see `libCacheSim/cache/eviction/cpp/LFU.cpp` for an example.

 For further reading on how to use libCacheSim, please see the [quick start libCacheSim](doc/quickstart_libcachesim.md).

-### Other
-#### Performance Optimizations
-* hugepage - to turn on hugepage support, please do `echo madvise | sudo tee /sys/kernel/mm/transparent_hugepage/enabled`

 ---